Prag8855/aab/content/guides/german-work-visa.md

 ### What happens if I lose my job?

-You must inform the *Ausländerbehörde* as soon as you lose your job.
+You must tell the *Ausländerbehörde* as soon as you lose your job.
 Your visa is still valid, but the *Ausländerbehörde* can shorten your visa.[^56] The *Ausländerbehörde* will give you 3 to 6 months to find another job or leave Germany.

 ### Can I travel outside of Germany?